 As a condition of eligibility, each person who applies for or is receiving FA, is required to comply with federal work requirements to receive FA benefits.

-The maximum monthly benefit for a single mother of two with no income living in New York City is $789 — the highest among the contiguous 48 states and the District of Columbia.
+The maximum monthly benefit for a single mother of two with no income living in New York City is $789 — one of the highest among the contiguous 48 states and the District of Columbia.

 FA is one of two programs providing temporary cash assistance in New York.
 The other is Safety Net Assistance (SNA), a New York State program with no federal participation.

 NY SNAP provides food support to lower income New Yorkers including working families, the elderly and the disabled to feed their families.
 Eligibility and benefit levels are based on household size and family’s income.